Circuit Technology Center 22 Parkridge Road

 8. Gently abrade the top and bottom of the new Circuit Track with the buffer to remove any oxidation and clean.

-Note: If needed, the ends of the Circuit Track may be tinned with solder prior to lap soldering in place.
+Note: If needed, the ends of the Circuit Track may be tinned with solder before lap soldering in place.

 9. Insert one end of the Circuit Track into the plated hole connected to the BGA pad.
 Insert the opposite end through the Teflon sleeve.
 (See Figure 2)

 10. Apply a small amount of liquid flux and lap solder the Circuit Track to the plated hole connected to the BGA pad using solder and a soldering iron.
-Make sure the new circuit is properly aligned.
+Make sure the new circuit is aligned correctly.
 (See Figure 3)

 Note: Keep the epoxy height below the BGA pad level.